 First Floor - Crystal Laidacker will be the monitor for the first floor.
 At the sound of the alarm or upon notification she should yell, "Please evacuate the building immediately!"
-Breanda Gillaspie will secure the business offices.
-Jane Reynolds will secure the library.
+Breanda Williams will secure the financial aid offices.
+Lorice Perry will secure the Service Center and library.
 Crystal Laidacker will secure the academic offices.
-The business offices, the academic offices and the library should exit the east door.
-Mac Ingmire will secure the Enrollment Management offices.
+The financial aid offices, the academic offices and the library should exit the east door.
+Ken Faffler will secure the Enrollment Management offices.
 Crystal Laidacker should make sure the first floor is clear and office doors are closed before leaving.